slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend’s success.' -- Oscar Wilde*

+> *'Don’t make a man feel too indebted to you.
+With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors.' -- Balthasar Gracian*

 ### How to build your «board of directors»?

 Curate somehow those who surround you: you are the average of them.
 When you enter a workplace, think that you will become like them and not the opposite.
 If you’re always the smartest in the room, you’re in the wrong room.